,

 (CC BY-SA 3.0), Photo by Chixoy

-PEX tubing is probably the most popular choice for transferring hot water in hydronic radiant heating systems due to its durability, resistance to corrosion and scaling, ease of installation, and cost-effectiveness.
+PEX tubing is the most popular choice for transferring hot water in hydronic radiant heating systems due to its durability, resistance to corrosion and scaling, ease of installation, and cost-effectiveness.

 Types of radiant floor heating systems